Dynamical Linear Bandits: Algorithm

-where $\widehat{\hs}_{t-1} = \Vs_{t-1}^{-1}\bs_{t-1}$ is the Ridge regression estimator of the cumulative Markov parameter $\hs$, as in Equation~\eqref{eq:markovDec} to define the optimal action and $\beta_{t-1} \ge 0$ is an exploration coefficient that will be defined later.
-Similar to the \linucb algorithm~\citep{abbasi2011improved}, the index $\text{UCB}_t(\us)$ is designed to be optimistic, \ie $J(\us) \le \text{UCB}_t(\us)$ in high-probability for all $\us \in \Us$.
+where $\widehat{\hs}_{t-1} = \Vs_{t-1}^{-1}\bs_{t-1}$ is the Ridge regression estimator of the cumulative Markov parameter $\hs$, as in Equation~\eqref{eq:markovDec} and $\beta_{t-1} \ge 0$ is an exploration coefficient to be defined later.
+Similar to \linucb~\citep{abbasi2011improved}, the index $\text{UCB}_t(\us)$ is designed to be optimistic, \ie $J(\us) \le \text{UCB}_t(\us)$ in high-probability for all $\us \in \Us$.
 Then, the optimistic action $\us_t \in \argmax_{\us \in \Us} \text{UCB}_t(\us)$ is executed (line~\ref{line:play}) and persisted for the next $H_m$ rounds (lines~\ref{line:for}-\ref{line:persist}).
 The length of the epoch $H_m$ is selected such that, under Assumption~\ref{ass:spectralNorm}, the system has approximately reached the steady state after $H_m+1$ rounds.
 In this way, at the end of epoch $m$, the reward $y_{t}$ is an almost-unbiased sample of the steady-state performance $J(\us_t)$.
 This sample is employed to update the Gram matrix estimate $\Vs_t$ and the vector $\bs_t$ (line~\ref{line:update}), while the samples collected in the previous $H_m$ rounds are discarded (line~\ref{line:discard}).
 It is worth noting that by setting $H_m=0$ for all $m \in \dsb{M}$, \algnameshort reduces to \linucb.
 The following sections provide the concentration of the estimator $\widehat{\hs}_{t-1}$ of $\hs$ (Section~\ref{sec:selfNorm}) and the regret analysis of \algnameshort (Section~\ref{sec:regret}).

 \RestyleAlgo{ruled} \LinesNumbered